marvel-nccr/quantum-mobile/docs/users/troubleshoot.md

 ## VirtualBox Runtime (performance, graphics, ...)

-**IMPORTANT** Preliminary tests indicate that VirtualBox 6.1 (released Dec 10th, 2019) addresses at least one of the long-standing graphics issues.
-Please upgrade.

 ### In xcrysden (and other software using OpenGL), menus are hidden behind the 3d canvas

 Unfortunately, this is an [open VirtualBox issue](https://www.virtualbox.org/ticket/11596#comment:4).
 Workaround is to disable 3d acceleration: